Free Knowledge Base

 What is OKR and Why Does it Matter?

-It has a philosophy different from traditional goal-setting methods.
-It creates a clear fit between company goals and employee goals.
-Transparency and measurability are core elements.
+OKR's philosophy departs from traditional goal-setting methods.
+It creates clear alignment between company strategy and individual goals, with transparency and measurability as its core principles.

-OKR is not just a list of targets.
-It is also a significant cultural change tool.
-It starts from the organization's highest vision.
-It defines what everyone must focus on, down to the lowest unit.
-The results of this focus are measured in a systematic structure.
+OKR is not just a list of targets but a significant tool for cultural change.
+It starts from the organization's highest vision and defines what everyone must focus on, down to the lowest unit, then measures the results of that focus systematically.

 If you don't know where you are going, you might not get there.